 As far as leading roles go, Ferrell has had a good run lately as Get Hard and Daddy’s Home both debuted in the mid to high 30s range.
 The former had the benefit of costarring Kevin Hart.
 The latter benefited from a Christmas release.
-I don’t see The House reaching those numbers and I see it more likely to be in range with Ferrell’s The Campaign, which opened to $26 million five summers ago.
+I don’t see The House reaching those numbers and I see it more likely to be in range (perhaps a bit less) with Ferrell’s The Campaign, which opened to $26 million five summers ago.

 Considering its relatively low $40 million reported budget and if it receives decent buzz, this should be a nice size hit for Warner Bros.

 The House opening weekend prediction: $13.8 million